Your rights to see out-of-network providers

 What is the insurance commissioner doing to improve access for consumers?

-We have adopted a new rule designed to improve provider network access.
+We've adopted a rule designed to improve provider network access.

 The rule sets specific requirements for provider networks that a health plan must have in place to ensure access to covered services.
 These include:

 - Having an adequate number of providers and sufficient types of providers to support delivery of and access to covered services without unreasonable delay